Kfar Saba: History of modern Kfar Saba

-The Palestinian village of Kafr Saba was considered to be ancient Capharsaba – an important settlement during the Second Temple period in ancient Judea.
+The village of Kafr Saba was considered to be ancient Capharsaba, an important settlement during the Second Temple period in ancient Judea.
 It is mentioned for the first time in the writings of Josephus, in his account of the attempt of Alexander Jannaeus to halt an invasion from the north led by Antiochus, appears in the Talmud in connection to corn tithing and the Capharsaba sycamore fig tree.

 Beginnings (1898–1913)

-In 1898, the Jewish town of Kefar Sava (Kfar Saba) was established as a moshava on 7,500 dunams of land purchased from the Arab village.
-It was located approximately 3 km to the west of the Palestinian town of Kafr Saba, after which it was named.
-Despite attractive advertisements in Jerusalem and London, attempts to sell plots to private individuals were unsuccessful, as the land was located in a desolate, neglected area far from any other Jewish settlement.
+The Jewish moshava of Kfar Saba was established in 1898, following the purchase of land from the Arab village of the same name.
+Acquiring 7,500 dunams (equivalent to 1,668 acres in Ottoman Palestine, where a dunam equals 900 square meters), the endeavor faced initial challenges: the land was desolate, neglected, and distant from other Jewish settlements.
+Furthermore, the Ottoman pasha of Nablus, to whose governorate the land belonged, refused to give building permits, forcing the first settlers to live in huts made of clay and straw.
+They earned their living by growing almonds, grapes and olives.
+It was located approximately 3 km to the west of the Arab village of Kafr Saba, after which it was named.
+Despite attractive advertisements in Jerusalem and London, initial attempts to sell plots to private individuals were unsuccessful.
 Starting in 1903, Jewish workers resided on the site of Kfar Saba.
-The Ottoman pasha of Nablus, to whose governorate the land belonged, refused to give building permits, therefore the first settlers lived in huts made of clay and straw.
-They earned their living by growing almonds, grapes and olives.
 A well was dug in 1906.
 Most of the manual laborers on the land were peasants from Qalqilya.

-In 1910, an Arab guard employed by the landowners shot at a group of almond thieves from Qalqilya, killing one.
+In 1910, an Arab guard employed by Jewish landowners shot at a group of Arab almond thieves from Qalqilya, killing one.
 An Arab mob then descended on Kfar Saba, beating residents, breaking and looting equipment, and taking two Jewish guards prisoner.
 The situation was defused when reinforcements from Petah Tikva arrived, and a peace was negotiated.
 This attack drew widespread public attention among Jews in Palestine and around the world, and it was subsequently decided to turn Kfar Saba into a permanent settlement, even without building permits.
 In 1912, the construction of twelve single-story permanent houses began along a route that is now Herzl Street.
 The houses were camouflaged due to the lack of building permits.
 Construction was finished in 1913.